Symbian: Application development

 From 2010, Symbian switched to using standard C++ with Qt as the main SDK, which can be used with either Qt Creator or Carbide.c++.
 Qt supports the older Symbian/S60 3rd (starting with Feature Pack 1, a.k.a.
 S60 3.1) and Symbian/S60 5th Edition (a.k.a.
 S60 5.01b) releases, as well as the new Symbian platform.
 It also supports Maemo and MeeGo, Windows, Linux and Mac OS X.

 Alternative application development can be done using Python (see Python for S60), Adobe Flash Lite or Java ME.

 Symbian OS previously used a Symbian specific C++ version, along with CodeWarrior and later Carbide.c++ integrated development environment (IDE), as the native application development environment.

-Web Run time (WRT) is a portable application framework that allows creating widgets on the S60 Platform; it is an extension to the S60 WebKit based browser that allows launching multiple browser instances as separate JavaScript applications.
+Web Runtime (WRT) is a portable application framework that allows creating widgets on the S60 Platform; it is an extension to the S60 WebKit based browser that allows launching multiple browser instances as separate JavaScript applications.